Bengal schools, colleges to reopen on Feb 3, daily flights from Delhi, Mumbai allowed | Education

 The ban on flights from the UK to Kolkata was also lifted but passengers need to undergo RT-PCR tests, she said.

-The government also allowed 75 per cent workforce to attend office, instead of the earlier 50 per cent.
+The government also allowed 75 per cent workforce to attend office, both government and private, instead of the earlier 50 per cent.

-The night restriction on movement of people was reduced by an hour and will no be in force from 11 pm to 5 am, Banerjee said.
+The night restriction on movement of people was reduced by an hour and will now be in force from 11 pm to 5 am, Banerjee said.

 Cinema Halls and auditoriums were allowed to host shows with 75 per cent capacity, she said.

+In another notification, the School Education Department directed the district magistrates to ensure that by February 2 the schools are sanitised.

-Students' organisations that were demanding that schools and colleges be reopened welcomed the government's announcement but said that the decision was taken under pressure.
+Students' organisations that were demanding reopening of schools and colleges welcomed the government's announcement but said that the decision was taken under pressure.

 Bhattacharya said the government should now ensure that classes are held with all COVID safety guidelines.